-- 29 Developer shall develop and maintain quality records, including: - A. QC inspection reports and process control material sampling/testing results and control charts, which Developer shall make available to ADOT. - B. The IQF must maintain, electronically, a daily log of all inspections performed for both Developer and Subcontractor operations in a format acceptable to ADOT and must be made available to ADOT upon request.
-The daily inspection reports must identify inspections conducted, results of inspections, location and nature of defects found, causes for rejection, and remedial or corrective actions taken or proposed.
-The responsible technician and supervisor must sign the daily inspection reports.
+- 33 Developer shall develop and maintain IQF Quality Records, including: - 34 A. The IQF must maintain, electronically, a daily log of all inspections performed for both 35 Developer and Subcontractor operations in a format acceptable to ADOT and must be made available to ADOT upon request.
+The daily inspection reports must identify 36 inspections conducted, results of inspections, location and nature of defects found, causes for rejection, and remedial or corrective actions taken or proposed.
+The 38 39 responsible technician and supervisor must sign the daily inspection reports.
 Inspectors must use ADOT approved checklists when performing his/her inspections.
-Developer shall provide the results of the daily inspections to ADOT in an electronic format within 24 hours after the work shift. - C. The IQF must be responsible for establishing an electronic system for recording all material test results and certifications.
+Developer shall provide the results of the daily inspections to ADOT in an electronic format within 24 hours after the work shift.

+- B. The IQF must be responsible for establishing an electronic system for recording all material test results and certifications.
 The responsible technician and his/her supervisor must sign the daily test reports.
-Developer shall provide the results of the daily test to ADOT within 24 hours of test completion.

-- D. The IQF's inspection and materials quality program must electronically deliver the laboratory and field test results to ADOT in a database format acceptable to ADOT.
+Developer shall provide the results of the daily test to ADOT within 24 hours of test completion. - C. The IQF's inspection and materials quality program must electronically deliver the laboratory and field test results to ADOT in a database format acceptable to ADOT.
 This electronic reporting is intended to allow Developer and ADOT to make timely and accurate decisions on workmanship and material quality issues. - The IQF must review and maintain all originals or copies of a Certificate of Compliance or a Certificate of Analysis, as required, prior to the use of any materials or manufactured assemblies requiring such a certificate be furnished according to applicable ADOT Materials Policy and Procedure Directives.
-The certificates must be made available to ADOT. - 9 Certificates shall be specifically identified as either a "Certificate of Compliance" or a "Certificate 10 of Analysis". - 11 Acceptance of materials by "Certificate of Compliance" or "Certificate of Analysis" must comply - with or exceed the requirements of Subsection 106.05 of the ADOT Standard Specifications for - 13 Road and Bridge Construction, Section 1000 of the ADOT Materials Testing Manual, and - 14 applicable ADOT Materials Policy and Procedure Directives.
+The certificates must be made available to ADOT. - 13 Certificates must be specifically identified as either a "Certificate of Compliance" or a "Certificate of Analysis". - 15 Acceptance of materials by "Certificate of Compliance" or "Certificate of Analysis" must comply - with or exceed the requirements of Subsection 106.05 of the ADOT Standard Specifications for - 17 Road and Bridge Construction, Section 1000 of the ADOT Materials Testing Manual, and - 18 applicable ADOT Materials Policy and Procedure Directives.